 How much will I need to spend on newborn portraits?

 Our sessions start at $450 for a 3 hour newborn session with 10 digital files that you choose from a proofing gallery of at least 50.
-You will be able to view images and place an order at the viewing session for a wide variety of prints and products, including more digital files.
+You will be able to view images and place an order at the viewing session for a wide variety of prints and art products, as well as more digital files.

-While there is no minimum order requirement at this time, our average client ends up spending around $900 on their newborn portraits.
+While there is no minimum order requirement at this time above the initial session fee, our clients usually end up loving so many of their images that they want to purchase more than what is included.
+Our average client ends up spending $1200 – $1800 on their newborn portraits.